strvcom/docker-open-knowledge/sessions/03-docker-deployment-orchestration/README.md

 -H "Authorization: Bearer $HEROKU_TOKEN"
 ```

-### Deployment pipeline with Travis, Docker and ECS
+### Deployment Pipeline with Travis, Docker and ECS

 Let's modify the deployment pipeline for deployments to ECS: